kareth/helloworldopen2014/README.md

 ##Architectural decisions
 The main decision to make was the choice of language.
 The protocol required answers within ~5ms so efficency was crucial.
 The above, and our love to C++ made us choose  it as the bot language.

+This repository contains many bots that we used to test our code over the time, and the one that is optimal is called **stepping** located under *cpp/bots/stepping/*

 ##Physics used for simulation
 One part of the competition was to figure out physics behind certain parts of simulation.
 I'll try to present them below.